neverfap-deluxe/nfd-api/content/content_articles/DONE--INTRO-introduction-to-the-neverfap-deluxe-guide.md

 <hr class="hrul"/>

-- Learn to focus on the how, not the why.
+- Learn to focus on the how, not the why

-- Learn to value your mental health above all.
+- Learn to value your mental health above all

-- Develop the ability to quiet and focus your mind.
+- Develop the ability to quiet and focus your mind

-- Learn to love and accept yourself and others unconditionally.
+- Learn to love and accept yourself and others unconditionally

-- Learn to invest in yourself.
+- Learn to invest in yourself

-- Change the way you think about sex and women.
+- Change the way you think about sex and women

-- Value commitment and long-term thinking.
+- Value commitment and long-term thinking

-- Identify and understanding any potential mental disorders.
+- Identify and understanding any potential mental disorders

-- Properly understand how to live life without porn.
+- Properly understand how to live life without porn

 <hr class="hrul__bottom"/>